michaelrsweet/pdfio/README.md

 Documentation
 -------------

-See the man page (`pdfio.3`), frequently ask questions (`FAQ.md`), and full HTML documentation (`pdfio.html`) for information on using PDFio.
+See the man page (`pdfio.3`) and full HTML documentation (`pdfio.html`) for information on using PDFio.

-Installing pdfio
+Installing PDFio
 ----------------

-PDFio comes with a portable makefile that will work on any POSIX-compliant system with ZLIB installed.
-To make it, run:
+PDFio uses a configure script on Unix systems to generate a makefile:

+    ./configure

+If you want a shared library, run:

+    ./configure --enable-shared

+The default installation location is "/usr/local".
+Pass the `--prefix` option to make to install it to another location:

+    ./configure --prefix=/some/other/directory

+Once configured, run the following to make the library:

     make all